Icinga/icinga2/doc/10-icinga-template-library.md

 > These templates are built into the binaries.
 By convention
 > all command and timeperiod objects should import these templates.

+If you're not using the ITL includes you can manually load the library which contains these templates:

+    library "methods"

 ### <a id="itl-plugin-check-command"></a> plugin-check-command

 Command template for check plugins executed by Icinga 2.